The incredible Antigua in Guatemala

-Our shuttle from Semuc Champey dropped us off in the central plaza of Antigua in front of the beautiful St. Joseph Cathedral.
+Our minivan picked us up in Semuc Champey and dropped us off in the central square of Antigua in front of a beautiful church called the Cathedral of San Jose.

-This is a small colonial city that sits in the shadow of the imposing Volcán de Agua (Volcano of Water), so named for the the lake that sits at its peak.
-Full of cafes, panaderías (bakeries), and restaurants with international cuisine, Antigua is more of a place to take a leisurely stroll or to sip on a latte than to rush around trying to see all the “sites”.
-Being in the mountains keeps the weather relatively cool.
-So take a sweater, some comfy shoes, and your camera and spend the day wandering through its cobblestone streets and admiring its well-preserved colonial buildings against the backdrop of the huge volcano.
+This is a colonial town that sits under the imposing shadow of the Volcán de Agua, so-called because of the lake that sits on top of it.
+It is full of coffee shops, bakeries and restaurants with international menus.
+Antigua is a place to take a pleasant stroll or to enjoy a tasty coffee and not to be in a hurry trying to see the things the city has to offer.
+Being located in the mountains keeps the climate relatively cool.
+So take a coat, some comfortable shoes, your camera and spend your day among the cobblestone streets of this beautiful city and admire the most well-preserved buildings located at the bottom of this huge volcano.

-For a beautiful view, hike up 25 minutes to the mirador (look-out) at Cerro de la Cruz.
+– For a spectacular view, hike up a small hill for about 25 minutes to El Mirador on Cerro de la Cruz.

-The market, located a few blocks from the central plaza, offers everything from fruits and veggies to artesan goods to bootleg CD’s
+The market, located a few blocks from the central square, offers everything from fruits and vegetables to handicrafts and CDs.

-Antigua’s a popular tourist destination among backpackers and other travelers alike, so you’ll find everything from hostels to 5 star hotels here.
-If it’s budget accomodation you’re after, there are a wealth of options within a few blocks of the central plaza.
+– Antigua is a popular destination for backpackers and similar travellers, so you’ll find everything from 5-star hotels to very cheap hostels.
+If you’re looking for very low budget hostels, there are plenty of options within a few blocks of the central square.

-We stayed at Hostel Villa Esthela for 45Q ($6US) per person in a dorm with four beds.
-The hostel has a fully-stocked kitchen, a comfy living room with TV and movies, and a rooftop terrace with hammocks, a bar, and a great view of Volcán de Agua!
-Add to all that a helpful staff and low-key, friendly guests, and you have a pretty great hostel!
-The only issue we had is that it was a little farther than we would have liked from the Central Plaza (it’s a 10 minute walk while there are many other options within 2-3 blocks of the plaza).
+We stayed in a hostel called Villa Estela for 45Q ($6US) per person in a 4-bed dorm.
+The hostel had a fully equipped kitchen, a small living room with TV and movies and a terrace with hammocks and a spectacular view of the Agua Volcano.
+In addition to this, the staff was always very helpful, we shared with very nice guests and the hostel was a good choice.
+The only problem is that we were a bit far from the Central Plaza (it’s a 10-minute walk while there are other options 2-3 blocks from the plaza).